 Our Arizona workers’ compensation attorneys can tell you how much compensation is owed for a shoulder injury on the job

-Your shoulder is a marvel of engineering, capable of throwing a baseball at over 100 miles per hour and making nearly 230 degree circles backwards and forwards.
+Your shoulder is a marvel of engineering, capable of throwing a baseball at over 100 miles per hour and making nearly 230-degree circles backward and forwards.
 However, this complex multi-directional joint isn’t invincible.
 Certain movements can place stress on the shoulder, resulting in a painful injury that makes simple tasks like lifting your arm or carrying a box an extremely painful endeavor.

 Common shoulder injuries include: